040code/040code/_posts/2018-01-25-fargate_with_terraform.md

 ## Mixing ECS and Fargate
 Great we have now our container running in ECS with Fargate but what if we would like to move the container to a dedicated EC2 instances in ECS.
 Or what if we need features that not available in Fargate such as a volume mount?
 How difficult would that be te move our containers to an ECS cluster with dedicated EC2 instances?
 Time to do an experiment to see how difficult is is.

 First we refactor the above code to some [generic ecs service modules](https://github.com/npalm/terraform-aws-ecs-service) to be able to define our services with just a few lines of code.
 This module replaces all code of defining the load balancer, service and task.
 It still requires a VPC, ECS cluster, CloudWatch logging group, avsvpc security group and execution role.
-In the code you see a similar deployment of the blog but now with a generic ecs service module.
+In the code you see a similar deployment of the blog but now with a generic ECS service module.

 ```
 locals {